nylonblonde/lutherie-engine/README.md

 }
 ```

 **Systems** are user-defined classes that are derived from the base `System` class and they are where the logic takes place.
 When constructed, they require a reference to the World they are created in.
-Later, world creation handles the initialization of the Systems, so don't worry too much about that, just know that the constructor will require that as a parameter.
+Later, world creation handles the initialization of the Systems, so don't worry too much about what value to pass to the parameter, just know that the constructor will require a reference to a World in its definition.

 Systems use `ComponentGroup` definitions to determine on which entities the system will act.
-ComponentGroups are created with the public static `createComponentGroup<Ts...>(System& system)` method.
+ComponentGroups are created with the public static `createComponentGroup<Ts...>(System& system)` method where `Ts` are Component types.

 ```
 class MySystem : System {